nenuadrian/JoltGym/README.md

 A MuJoCo-compatible physics simulation engine for reinforcement learning, built on [Jolt Physics](https://github.com/jrouwe/JoltPhysics) with Vulkan rendering and Python (Gymnasium) bindings.

 This is work in progress, and might not be fully usable right now.
-Contributions or ideas are appreciated if the project is of interest!
+Contributions or ideas are appreciated if the project is of interest.

 ## Features